As always, Rush Limbaugh behind this, the Golden EIB microphone.

 Thank you, Rush.

-I you said something earlier that uh that confused me.
+You said something earlier that confused me.

-Uh I thought I thought I thought that was Bill's main group.
+I thought that was Bill's main group.

-Bill Bill works with women who need desire, who have desires.
+Bill works with women who need desire, who have desires.

-See, that's the difference, needs and desires.
+See, that's the difference: needs and desires.

 Oh.